kenlim1/expo-passkey/README.md

 ## Bugs and Known Issues

-This package is now in release candidate (RC) stage, meaning it's considered feature-complete and stable for most production uses.
+This package is now in stable release, meaning it's considered production-ready and has been thoroughly tested in real-world applications.
 However, we still encourage you to report any issues you encounter on our [Github issues page](https://github.com/iosazee/expo-passkey/issues).

 There are a few platform limitations to be aware of: